Standard Gradient

 - Graphic: Published as a chart with "(OBSTACLE)" in the title

-Standard Instrument Departures (SIDs) also provide obstacle clearance, but they're primarily ATC tools for traffic flow.
+Standard Instrument Departures (SIDs) provide obstacle clearance but are primarily ATC tools for traffic flow.
 Key differences:

 - SIDs require ATC assignment; ODPs don't